saikirankannaiah/saikiran.kannaiah.github.io/_posts/2021-05-17-Pursuit-of-Happiness.md

 Based on observations from the data, my hypothesis was that Family was very important for some countries to be happy where as for some it was Economy and Freedom.
 I tried to analyze how much these features contribute to the happines score and not surprisingly Freedom, Family and Economy where in the top 5 contributors to predicting happiness.

 <p style="text-align:center;"><img src="../images/pursuit_of_happiness/plots/Top_5.png" alt="drawing" height="350" width="400"/></p>

+I've made all the code available on github [here](https://github.com/saikirankannaiah/pursuit_of_happiness).
+Pull requests are welcome!